amayler/homologiaPersistente/README.md

 ## Requirements

 The main Python packages required are:
-- numpy
+- numpy :: Biblioteca fundamental para computación numérica con soporte de arrays multidimensionales y funciones matemáticas.
-- ripser
+- ripser :: Biblioteca para el cálculo eficiente de homología persistente (topología computacional) a partir de datos.
-- plot_diagramsnumpy
+- persim :: Herramientas para visualización, comparación y análisis de diagramas de persistencia generados por Ripser.

 ## Data

 *The data used in this study are generated in running time by the programs.
 The data set is created randomly and processed by the program.*